undergrad-partner-school

 The campus of Trinity College provides students with a peaceful and picturesque learning environment.
 Set on 115 acres of beautifully landscaped grounds, the college features modern facilities including classrooms, residence halls, a chapel, a library, and a student center.
 Students also have access to a variety of extracurricular activities and organizations, including academic clubs, musical ensembles, intramural sports, and community service opportunities, fostering a well-rounded college experience.

 Located in Trinity, FL and set in a suburban environment, Trinity College of Florida is a private four-year college.
-Its campus is 40 acres in size.
-This school follows a semester-based calendar.
-It has an acceptance rate of 61%.
-The freshman retention rate at Trinity College of Florida is 53% and the six-year graduation rate is 52%.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 96%.
+The freshman retention rate at Trinity College of Florida is 15% and the six-year graduation rate is 52%.

 Quick Facts